michaelb/aurorae/README.md

 **Included Themes**

-- aurora (more colorful nord with treesitter, LSP (nvim 0.5) diagnostics and some plugin's support) )
+- aurorae (more colorful nord with treesitter, LSP (nvim 0.5) diagnostics and some plugin's support) )

 ### Credit